TraXanh13/FONTTT/README.md

   <li>Item Box (Kyle)</li>
     <p>&nbsp;&nbsp;&nbsp;&nbsp;We made the item boxes with the random mods to help liven the game up a bit.
 The item boxes will spawn roughly every 7 seconds in a new
       location somewhere on the playing field.
 By having item boxes triggering mods keeps the game interesting and provides some sort of randomness to the game and makes it slightly more difficult for both players.
-Right now, each mod will play a particular sound to help identify what mod is being activated and 1 of 6 mods will be triggered.
+Right now, each mod will play a particular sound to help identify what mod is being activated and 1 of 7 mods will be triggered.
       <ol>
-        <li>Reverse the players controls (Up is down, down is up)</li>
+        <li>Reverse the controls (Up is down, down is up)</li>
+        <li>Cleanse controls (Revert controls back to normal)</li>
         <li>Shrink paddles by 25%</li>
         <li>Grows paddles by 15%</li>
         <li>Slows paddle speed by 25%</li>